esdy/test-solutions/README.md

 # test-solutions
-A repository for solutions of some of the tests from the best coding challenge sites.
+A repository for solutions to some of the tests from the best coding challenge sites.